Don’t like pickles? Are you mad? Get a jar of McClure’s and give your tongue a jab of hot 'n spicy Chicago at its best!

 1 Tbsp extra virgin olive oil

-Burger buns or baps, split in half
+4 quality burger buns or baps, split in half

 Mayonnaise (use a ready-made premium brand)

-Tomato ketchup (otional)
+Tomato ketchup (optional)

 Gherkins (pickles), patted dry and sliced